Chapter 3: Life at the Sandhills

 The place most significant for the social life of the Clines was the Sandhills Grange.
 It was here that they gathered with the neighbors, the Blairs, Charley and Zelma Williams, Roy and Zora Kelso, Ken and Shirley DeVore, Ken’s brother Lloyd and his wife Ellen, Ruth and Harold Huse, Bill and Nell Curry, the Pasleys, the Watsons, the Davidsons, and over the years, many others.

 The building used by the Grange had been constructed as the Delight School, before school districts were reorganized in the 1920’s.
-The building consisted of a small entry at the front that served as coatroom, then a large main room with a sturdy hardwood floor and a stage at the far end.
+By 1930, building was abandoned by the school district as children could be bussed to better schools.
+The Grange took ownership.
+The building was primarily one large room.
+There was an entry/coatroom at one end and a kitchen at the other end.
 The room’s school desks where were placed along the walls for seating.
-Beyond the stage was a kitchen that contained a wood cook stove and shelves with a generous supply of tin coffee cups.
+The kitchen that contained a wood cook stove, one large table, and shelves holding a generous supply of tin coffee cups.
 There was no running water but Zelma Williams could always be depended on to haul at least enough water for coffee.
 There was an ourside hand pump and sometimes vigorous pumping could get it working.
 A long table was always piled with goodies when the neighbors gathered for events.
-From this room a stairway lead to a small basement containing a furnace.
-There were two outhouses in the nearby sagebrush.
+Someone would come to the hall early to start the downstairs furnace.
+Also,there were two outhouses in the nearby sagebrush.

 The Sandhills chapter of the Grange was chartered in 1934, with Emery, Russel and Mabel as charter members.
 It served as a farmer’s cooperative with twice-monthly meetings providing a forum to exchange important information affecting every aspect of farm life from crop insurance to the condition of the local roads.
-During the business part of the evening, there was often heated discussion culminating with letters to the state legislature as well as the Washington State Grange.
-The Grange dealt with all aspects of farm life, focusing on women’s activities as well, with contests for sewing and cooking.
+During the business part of the evening, there was often lively discussion culminating with letters to the state legislature as well as the Washington State Grange.
+The Grange dealt with all aspects of farm life, including support for traditional women’s activities.
+There were contests for sewing and cooking.
 After Russel had served as an officer in the Sandhills Grange he served in the county organization.
 Then he proceeded to become a deputy at the state level.

-The meetings were always a great social gathering.
+Grange meetings were a popular social gathering.
 After business came food and fun.
 There was often a planned program with skits or memory work.
 Emery was widely known for reciting poetry.
-Kids were always expected to participate in the social program with poems, musical presentations, etc. The children who grew up in this environment, including Dick and Pat, were never intimidated by standing in front of an audience.
-Card games were also a routine part of the Grange meeting.
+Kids were always expected to participate in the entertainment program with poems, musical presentations, etc. The children who grew up in this environment, including Dick and Pat, were never intimidated by standing in front of an audience.

 Russel’s Jobs as a Farmer

 In the beginning, horses or mules did the farming and it took a team of twelve or more horses to pull the equipment.
 Each farmer kept a small team year round but rented others for the brief harvest time when a large team was essential.
 Russel often started to feed and harness the horses at 4:00 in the morning so that field work could start by 7:00 a.m.
 Feeding the horses for 12 months was costly and the family typically ran out of money in the spring time, having to borrow until the next crop could be harvested and sold.
-Russel had no love for horses and as he recognized the need to modernize the farm, a diesel tractor, or ‘cat’, as it was fondly called, replaced the horses in the late 30’s.
+Russel had no love for horses and as he recognized the need to modernize the farm, Most farms eliminated horses and adopted tractors in the early 30s.

 One year, Vern Conklin came to drive tractor for Russel and he was to return almost as many summers as Russel farmed, bringing along his two sons for some years.
 Vern and his wife Ruth became good friends, with many pleasant visits outside of wheat harvest season.
 They owned an asparagus farm at Sunnyside, and their crop was finished just in time to come to the wheat harvest.
 Mabel soon learned that Vern looked forward to two things, hot bread and pecan pie.
 She was careful not to serve both the same day, because Vern would eat so much he was likely to be sick the next day.